Sieng Chanthea: Al Shahaniya SC (loan)

 Chanthea became the first Cambodian Player to join a Qatari Football Club.
 He joined Al Shahaniya on loan from Boeung Ket Angkor.
 He scored one goal in the league, before returning to his original club just after 6 months.

 International career

-Chanthea has represented Cambodia national football team in multiple youth and senior level.
+Chanthea has represented Cambodia national football team in multiple youth and senior levels.
 He made his senior debut in the 2–0 win against Pakistan on 6 June 2019 where he also scored his first goal as a senior player after coming on as a substitute in the 81st minute.

 On 10 December 2019, Chanthea scored the fastest goal in the history of Southeast Asian Games.
 The goal was scored within 18 seconds of the start of the match against Myanmar whose marauding run ended with the ball finding the back of the net.

-On 27 March 2024, Chanthea became the first Cambodian player to scored against CONCACAF opponent, Guyana during the 2024 FIFA Series.
+On 27 March 2024, Chanthea became the first Cambodian player to score against CONCACAF opponent, Guyana during the 2024 FIFA Series.